pingles/glock/README.md

 Normally one machine is the special one: tasked as the scheduler, worker etc. This could be through running a single stable instance or providing metadata (if running in a cloud environment) for a single machine.
 Either situation require manual intervention and control to ensure the machine is available.
 In [adrianco](https://twitter.com/adrianco) parlance: we must treat the host as a pet rather than cattle.

-Croney solves the problem generally: allowing a command to be executed on a regular cron schedule but self-coordinating with other machines to ensure only a single task is run.
+Crony solves the problem generally: allowing a command to be executed on a regular cron schedule but self-coordinating with other machines to ensure only a single task is run.
 It provides single-execution cron on cattle.

 ## Building

-`Croney` dependencies were managed using [Govendor](https://github.com/kardianos/govendor).
+Crony dependencies were managed using [Govendor](https://github.com/kardianos/govendor).
 You can specify `GO15VENDOREXPERIMENT=1` to pull dependencies from the `./vendor` directory.

 ## License